You are here: NTLawHbk » NTLawHandbook » Building

 Building contracts

-A written contract is now required where a building contractor (restricted or unrestricted) is hired to carry out prescribed building work.
-While the terms of building contracts are generally negotiable, the Building Act 1993 (NT) and associated Regulations specify certain things which must be included in the contract.
+A written contract is required where a building contractor (restricted or unrestricted) is hired to carry out prescribed building work.
+While the terms of building contracts are generally negotiable, the Building Act 1993 (NT) and Building Regulations 1993 (NT) specify certain things which must be included in the contract.
 It would be a good idea to seek legal advice in this respect.

 A person who agrees to a quotation without first reading its conditions is still deemed to have accepted its terms and conditions and is legally bound by it.
 The time spent understanding specific conditions and specifications before accepting a quotation is time well spent.